Here’s How to Get Rid of Static Hair

 Static hair occurs when our strands become electrically charged.
 Hair, which is already drier during the colder months, picks up an electrical charge from the air, which is also less moist.
 To be more specific, electrons, the negatively charged subatomic particles in our hair, move about much easier when conditions are drier.
 Hair retains the positively charged particles, a.k.a. protons, which, unfortunately, repel each other—giving rise to hair that moves around and flies about, generally causing flyaways, the occasional zap, and blah hair days galore.

-So, how to get static out of hair in the winter?
-Those with fine, thin or dry hair can benefit from one overarching principal: use static hair-related products.
-And of course, a few more bonus tips, too.
+So, how do you get static out of hair in the winter?
+Those with fine, thin, or dry hair can benefit from one overarching principle: use static hair-related products.
+And, of course, a few more bonus tips, too.

 Why Static Hair Products Are a Must-Have (Along With the Right Tools, Too)

 Hair that’s well-moisturized from the inside out is less likely to frizz out.
-A highly nourishing system, such as RE-fresh Coconut & Soothe Anti-Dandruff Shampoo and Conditioner drenches hair with moisture to keep it super soft and healthy-looking throughout the driest, most crackly days of the season, it further helps to prevent and get rid of hair static.
+A highly nourishing system drenches hair with moisture to keep it super soft and healthy-looking throughout the driest, most crackly days of the season; it further helps to prevent and get rid of hair static.

 2. You might also want to reconsider your daily shampooing.

 3. Another way to stop hair static?
 Pick up a deep-conditioning habit.

 Make Sunday a self-care day—or if you’re like us, maybe even every other day—and set aside a good 10 minutes in the bath for a deep-conditioning treatment.
 After rinsing conditioner off your strands, apply a small dollop of a moisturizing hair mask on mid-lengths to ends (we like the rich emollients infused in Suave Professionals Moisture Mask with Almond and Shea Butter) and let it sit while you prune in the tub for a bit, soaking up all the goodness.

-4. Or, you can work in a leave-in conditioner to help fix static hair.
+4. You can work in a leave-in conditioner to help fix static hair.